GeneMAN: Generalizable Single-Image 3D Human Reconstruction from Multi-Source Human Data: Experiments

 \subsection{Implementation Details}

 \textbf{Training Details.} Our framework is built upon the open-source project ThreeStudio~\cite{threestudio2023}.
 During the geometry stage, we progressively increase the resolution of NeRF~\cite{mildenhall2021nerf} from $256$ to $384$ over $5,000$ steps.
 We then convert it to an explicit mesh, which serves as the geometry initialization for DMTet~\cite{shen2021dmtet} at a resolution of $512$.
 We subsequently optimize DMTet for $3,000$ steps to sculpt fine-grained geometric details.
 In the texture stage, we perform an initial coarse texture optimization over $10,000$ steps, followed by a refinement of the texture UV map for $1,000$ steps.
-The full optimization process takes approximately $1.4$ hours.
-More details are placed in the supplementary.
+The full optimization process takes approximately $1.4$ hours on single NVIDIA A100 80G GPU.
+Additional details are provided in the supplementary materials.

 \textbf{Testing Details.} For both qualitative and quantitative evaluation, we randomly select $50$ samples from the Internet and CAPE~\cite{ma2020cape}.
 The samples sourced from the Internet include challenging scenarios, such as humans with varying body proportions (head shots, half-body shots, full-body shots), as well as humans in diverse poses, clothing, and with personal belongings.
 We compare our model with state-of-the-art image-to-3D human reconstruction methods, including PIFu~\cite{saito2019pifu}, GTA~\cite{zhang2024global}, TeCH~\cite{huang2024tech} and SiTH~\cite{ho2024sith}.
 For each method, we render 120 viewpoints across 360 degrees of the reconstructed results for evaluation.
 We compute PSNR and LPIPS~\cite{zhang2018unreasonable} between the reference view and the rendered front view to evaluate reconstruction quality.
 Additionally, CLIP similarity~\cite{radford2021clip} between the reference view and $119$ novel views is measured to assess multi-view consistency.